-The Center for Alternative Dispute Resolution is dedicated to making ADR processes broadly available to Hawai`i citizens and agencies of state and local government.
-The Center provides neutral ADR processes that offer opportunities for early, party-driven, efficient, and fair conflict resolution.
+The Center for Alternative Dispute Resolution (Center) is dedicated to making ADR processes broadly available to Hawaii citizens and agencies of state and local government.

 Volunteer Settlement Master Process